-This system uses the Remote Keyless Entry (RKE) Key Fob to start the engine conveniently from outside the vehicle while still maintaining security.
+This system uses the Remote Keyless Entry key fob to start the engine conveniently from outside the vehicle while still maintaining security.
 The system has a range of approximately 300 ft (91 m).

-- The vehicle must be equipped with an automatic transmission to be equipped with Remote Start. - Obstructions between the vehicle and the Key Fob may reduce this range.
+- The vehicle must be equipped with an automatic transmission to be equipped with Remote Start. - Obstructions between the vehicle and the key fob may reduce this range.